 Before installing the crane on the runway, the main switch (disconnect) supplying power to the runway shall be de-energized.
-Lock and tag the main switch in the de-energized position in accordance with ANSI Z244.1.
+Lock and tag the main switch in the deenergized position in accordance with ANSI Z244.1.

-4.2.1 Installing Under-Running Bridge Crane
+4.2.1 Installing Top-Running Bridge Crane

-Under-Running bridge cranes are usually lifted into position on the runway rails in one piece.
+Top-Running bridge cranes are usually lifted into position on the runway rails in one piece.
 Total weight of this crane should be checked against lifting equipment selected for erection of the crane.

 Immediately after the crane is placed on the runway rails check the wheel flange clearances to the rail.
 Clearance between the side of the rail head and inside flange of the wheel should be between 3/4" and 1-1/8" depending on the wheel and rail combination and whether or not the truck is centered on the rail.
+Total wheel float will not be less than the 3/4" recommended by CMAA specifications #70 and #74.